tedsluis/kubernetes-via-kubeadm/README.md

   Normal  Starting                 9m                 kube-proxy, nuc.bachstraat20  Starting kube-proxy.
   Normal  NodeReady                1m                 kubelet, nuc.bachstraat20     Node nuc.bachstraat20 status is now: NodeReady
 ```
-The node looks `okay`, but since it is a master, it is `NoSchedule`!
+The node looks `okay`, but since it is a master, it reports `Taints: node-role.kubernetes.io/master:NoSchedule`.
+So it can't schedule any pods.

 ## Make master node being able to schedule pods
 By default it is not possible (and not very wise) to schedule pods on the master hosts, but if you just have only one host, you can make it `schedulable`.